tfr42/deegree-docker/README.md

 How to add Oracle JDBC driver to Apache Tomcat
 ----------------------------------------------

-First download the Oracle JDBC driver from [Oracle Tech Net](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html)
+First download the Oracle JDBC driver from [Oracle Tech Net](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html).
-Then copy the JAR file into the $CATALINA_HOME/lib directory inside the docker container:
+Then copy the Oracle JDBC driver JAR file into the $CATALINA_HOME/lib directory inside the Docker container:

-    % docker cp PATH_TO/ojdbc7.jar deegree:/usr/local/tomcat/lib
+    % docker cp PATH_TO/ojdbc7.jar deegree-tomcat:/usr/local/tomcat/lib

-Before configuring a JDBC connection to the Oracle DB you need to restart the docker container:
+Before configuring a JDBC connection for Oracle you need to restart the Docker container with:

-    % docker restart deegree
+    % docker restart deegree-tomcat

 How to pass CATALINA_OPTS to Apache Tomcat
 ------------------------------------------

-Here an example how to fix issue with Oracle JDBC when running in 'ORA-01882: timezone region not found':
+This is an example how to fix the issue with Oracle JDBC when running into the error *ORA-01882: timezone region not found*:

     % docker run --env CATALINA_OPTS="-Doracle.jdbc.timezoneAsRegion=false -Duser.timezone=CET" -d deegree/deegree-tomcat